Coleus: Growing and Caring for It Indoors

 Contents

-• It offers highly colourful and variegated foliage with stunning shades
+- It boasts strikingly colourful and variegated foliage with stunning hues

-• It has a fast growth rate and is easy to grow indoors with minimal maintenance
+- It exhibits rapid growth and is easily cultivated indoors with minimal maintenance

-• It comes in numerous varieties, offering a wide range of colours and patterns
+- It comes in numerous varieties offering a wide palette of colours and patterns

-• Not frost-hardy, it is grown as an indoor perennial to add an exotic touch to your home
+- Not frost-hardy, it’s grown as an indoor perennial to add an exotic touch to your home

-Coleus is a tender perennial plant grown as an annual in our gardens or as a houseplant indoors.
+Coleus is a non-hardy perennial plant grown as an annual in our gardens or as a houseplant indoors.
 Slightly eye-catching, it charms with its delicately velvety and intensely coloured foliage, displaying almost every shade of the rainbow.
-From soft green to deep purple, with touches of yellow, orange, or pink, it offers an infinite variety of colours, solid, variegated, bicolour, or even multicolour.
-Among the most popular varieties, Coleus ‘Wizard’ stands out with its contrasting patterns, while Coleus ‘Kong’ impresses with the generous size of its leaves.
+From soft green to deep purple, with touches of yellow, orange or pink, it offers an infinite variety of colours, single, variegated, bicolour or even multicolour.
+Among the most popular varieties, Coleus ‘Wizard’ stands out for its contrasting patterns, while Coleus ‘Kong’ impresses with the generous size of its leaves.

 Ideal for bright interiors, coleus thrives in indirect light and well-drained soil.
-Its bushy habit and rapid growth make it a perfect plant for greening up a corner of a room or a shelf.
-Simply pinching the stems helps to densify its foliage, while moderate watering ensures it stays beautiful over time.
+Its bushy habit and rapid growth make it a perfect plant to green up a corner of a room or a shelf.
+Simply pinching the stems will thicken its foliage, while moderate watering ensures it stays beautiful over time.
 It can be grown alone in a simple pot to showcase its vibrant foliage or paired perfectly with other green plants in more neutral tones for a contrasting effect.

-Discover coleus, this irreplaceable plant for adding a stunning exotic touch to your home, where it will thrive for several years.
+Discover coleus, this irreplaceable plant for bringing a very beautiful exotic touch to your home, where it will live for several years.

 Botany